Cristian-Ipaz07/images_IABet/README.md

 ## Updating Rosters
 Use `scripts/update_roster.py` to refresh `data/players_id.json` with official rosters from the NBA API.
+If the API does not yet expose a roster for the requested season, the script keeps the previously stored players so existing data is not lost.

 ```bash
 python scripts/update_roster.py --season 2025-26